nemocrys/emissivity-measurement/README.md

 The project is developed and maintained by the [Model Experiments group](https://nemocrys.github.io/) at the Leibniz Institute for Crystal Growth (IKZ).
 If you use this code in your research, please cite our associated publication:

 > S. Foroushani, A. Wintzer, K. Dadzis, In-situ measurement of emissivity in crystal growth furnaces, International Heat Transfer Conference (IHTC17), Cape Town, South Africa, Paper 545 (2023).
+Available online [here](https://www.researchgate.net/publication/376687870_IN-SITU_MEASUREMENT_OF_EMISSIVITY_IN_CRYSTAL_GROWTH_FURNACES)

 ## Required hardware:
 An externally controllable heating plate, one Pt-sensor, a normal and a ratio pyrometer (depending on the used branch).
 The sample should have a side hole to the center, about 1 mm blow the surface, for inserting the contact sensor.
 See [here](https://github.com/nemocrys/exp-T-control) for a list of sample devices.